garryod/graph-federation/docs/how-tos/add-subgraph-schema.md

 ## Check Schema Validity

+### Locally

-To check our schema is valid we will use the [Apollo Rover CLI](https://www.apollographql.com/docs/rover/).
+During local development, to check our schema is valid we will use the [Apollo Rover CLI](https://www.apollographql.com/docs/rover/).
 We can retrieve the exisitng schema and configuration by cloning the [`graph-federation` repository](https://github.com/DiamondLightSource/graph-federation/) - in which we will find a `supergraph-config.yaml` file describing the federation and a number of schemas in the `schema/` directory.

 Once cloned, we can add our subgraph definition to the `schema/` directory and a descriptor to the `supergraph-config.yaml`.